NanoComp/meep/doc/docs/Scheme_Tutorials/Third_Harmonic_Generation.md

 # Third Harmonic Generation
 ---

 In this example, we consider wave propagation through a simple 1d *nonlinear* medium with a non-zero Kerr susceptibility $χ^{(3)}$.
 See also [Materials](../Materials.md#nonlinearity) and [Units and Nonlinearity](../Units_and_Nonlinearity.md).
-We send in a narrow-band pulse at a frequency $ω$, and because of the nonlinearity we also get a signal at a frequency $3ω$.
+We send in a narrow-band pulse at a frequency ω, and because of the nonlinearity we also get a signal at a frequency $3ω$.
 See also [3rd-harm-1d.ctl](https://github.com/stevengj/meep/blob/master/scheme/examples/3rd-harm-1d.ctl).

 Since this is a 1d calculation, we could implement it via a 2d cell of `(size S no-size no-size)`, specifying periodic boundary conditions in the $y$ direction.
 However, this is slightly inefficient since the $y$ periodic boundaries are implemented internally via extra "ghost pixels" in the $y$ direction.
 Instead, Meep has special support for 1d simulations in the $z$ direction.
 To use this, we must explicitly set `dimensions` to `1`, and in that case we can *only* use $E_x$ (and $D_x$) and $H_y$ field components.
 This involves no loss of generality because of the symmetry of the problem.